gitter-badger/bourbonwp/README.markdown

 5. Add some of the "Root Files" to the root directory of your website (explained below).
 6. Style away.

-Note: As a default I have created _vars.scss, containing variables, _helpers.scss, where you can add helpful classes, and _layout.scss, where the bulk of your code has to go.
+Note: As a default I have created _vars.scss, containing variables, _helpers.scss, where you can add helpful classes, _reset.scss for your resets, _grid_settings.scss for Neat customization and _layout.scss, where the bulk of your code has to go.
 If you like, you can create as many partials as you wish of course - many people like to divide their scss files in tiny bits, each referring to different modules.
 Your choice!

 Root Files